 - Education requirement: All applicants are required to have obtained a bachelor's degree (B.S. or B.A.) or equivalent from an accredited institution as a prerequisite for admission.

 For more information, contact us at firstname.lastname@example.org.

 How do I apply?

-- Completed online application form, including biographical information, educational background, and names of three references
+- A completed online application form, including biographical information, educational background, and contact information of three references

 - Detailed summary of undergraduate or post-bachelor's degree research project(s)

 - List of publication(s) on which the applicant is an author (if any) with a description of his/her contribution to the paper

 - Description of a current scientific problem relevant to the research of a Stowers Institute principal investigator that is of significant interest to the applicant.
 This research can be found at www.stowers.org/research/scientists

 - Description of any additional relevant research experience